waynezdev/profile_website_wayne/readme.md

 ##### Feature 1

-Carousel display of the most recent work
+**Carousel** in the homepage to display of the most recent work.

 ##### Feature 2

-Blog page
+**Blog page** to show my current activities and share certain personal life so viewers can get to know me better

 ##### Feature 3

-Contact form for viewers to send message to me
+**Contact form** for potential client or employer to easily contact me.
+Also for anyone want to send me any comments or feedback about my site.